Zhang Nuanxin: Writing

-The Film Language ' s Modernization
+The Film Language's Modernization

-The film language ' s modernization (1979) which she co-authored with her husband Li Tuo, is being considered as the manifesto of new era Chinese cinema.
-Chinese film critic Yao Shuguang argues that: there is a golden age in from the late 1970s to mid-1980s, it was not only the golden age of Chinese filmmaking but also the era of Chinese film theory development.
-At that time, film theory at certain extent affects and dominate the creation of film.
-The film language ' s modernization which co-written by Zhang Nuanxin and Li Tuo is the representative texts of the time.
-The film language ' s modernization argues that: the filmmaking should no longer revolve around the politician but return to creating film itself.
+The film language's modernization (1979), co-written by Zhang Nuanxin and her husband Li Tuo, is considered the manifesto of a new era of Chinese cinema.
+Chinese film critic Yao Shuguang argues that if there is a golden age from the late 1970s to the mid-1980s, it was not only the golden age of Chinese filmmaking but also the era of the development of Chinese film theory.
+At that time, film theory affected and dominated the creation of film to a certain extent.
+The film language's modernization is one of the representative texts of the time.
+The film language's modernization argues that filmmaking should no longer revolve around the political but return to creating film itself.

 Shuguang Yao also argues the limation of The film language's modernization which is this article admire Bazin's long-shot theory without careful analysis and reflection.